weareredshift/rs-components/README.md

 ## To learn more

-To view the programmatic JSDocs, pull down the repo and run `yarn server-docs`.
+To view the programmatic JSDocs, pull down the repo and run `yarn docs:build && yarn docs:serve`.

-Each component also has additional docs, collocated in the component folder.
-Go there to read more.
+Each component also has additional Markdown docs, co-located in the component folder.
+Go there to read more:

-#### Doc links

-The below are arrange alphabetically.
-The list of links may not be up to date:

 - [BaseForm](./src/components/BaseForm)
 - [Checkbox](./src/components/Checkbox)